benblaszczak/BobEngine/Android Studio Project/README.txt

-controllerexample - shows how to get input from the a physical gamepad textdisplayexample - shows how to use TextDisplay splashscreensandrooms - shows how to use Rooms and SplashActivity
+controllerexample - shows how to get input from the a physical gamepad textdisplayexample - shows how to use TextDisplay splashscreensandrooms - shows how to use Rooms and SplashActivity draggameobject - shows how to drag a GameObject with a finger, styli, etc.